Toronto in Fall: 23 Best Activities and Events

 7. Visit Riverdale Farm

-Riverdale Farm is a working farm right in the heart of city and its perfect for a fall visit.
+Riverdale Farm is a working farm tucked right into the heart of the city – and it’s a wonderful place to visit during the fall season.

-This small farm is free to visit and it’s beautiful on a crisp autumn day.
-If you are looking for something to do with kids, a visit to Riverdale Farm is the perfect choice in the fall.
+This small, family-friendly farm is free to visit and especially peaceful on a cool autumn afternoon.
+If you’re looking for a fun outing with kids, Riverdale Farm is a top choice.

 8. Halloween Haunt at Canada’s Wonderland

-Halloween Haunt at Canada’s Wonderland is a fun fall event for teens and young adults.
-The park transforms with haunted mazes, scare zones, and spooky entertainment.
+Halloween Haunt at Canada’s Wonderland is one of the top fall events in the Toronto area for teens and young adults.
+The entire park transforms into a haunted playground, complete with creepy mazes, scare zones, and live spooky entertainment.

 9. Legends of Horror at Casa Loma